wangyishen/personalwebsite/content/publication/2018_pesgm_mpc/index.md

 publication_types = ["1"]

 # Publication name and optional abbreviated version.
-publication = "*IEEE PES General Meeting*, Portland, OR, Aug." publication_short = "*IEEE PES General Meeting*, Portland, OR, Aug."
+publication = "*IEEE PES General Meeting*, Portland, OR, USA, Aug.
+2018." publication_short = "*IEEE PES General Meeting*

 # Abstract and optional shortened version.
-abstract = ""
-abstract_short = ""
+abstract = "Microgrids consisting of multiple distributed energy resources (DERs) provide a promising solution to integrate renewable energies, e.g., solar photovoltaic (PV) systems.
+Hybrid AC/DC microgrids leverage the merits of both AC and DC power systems.
+In this paper, a control strategy for islanded multi-bus hybrid microgrids is proposed based on the Finite-Control-Set Model Predictive Control (FCS-MPC) technologies.
+The control loops are expedited by predicting the future states and determining the optimal control action before switching signals are sent.
+The proposed algorithm eliminates the needs of PI, PWM, and droop components, and offers 1) accurate PV maximum power point tracking (MPPT) and battery charging/discharging control, 2) DC and multiple AC bus voltage/frequency regulation, 3) a precise power sharing scheme among DERs without voltage or frequency deviation, and 4) a unified MPC design flow for hybrid microgrids.
+Multiple case studies are carried out, which verify the satisfactory performance of the proposed method." abstract_short = ""

 # Is this a selected publication? (true/false)